mroi/unison-intercept/README.md

 **post**
 Runs post processing commands whenever a specified file changes.
 This step is configured using lines of the form `#post = Path PATH -> COMMAND`.

+This work is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html) or higher.